-Origami Convention 2015 will be held at Manhattan College, located in Riverdale, NY, June 19–22.
+Origami Convention 2016 will be held at St. John's University, located in Queens, NY, June 17–20.
 U.S. residents must be current members of OrigamiUSA to attend the Annual Convention, but you can join when you register: join or renew your membership here.
 International (non-U.S.) attendees do not have to be members.

 For more information about your trip to New York City, please click here for Travel Information or on the Travel menu item to the left.